-Schizophrenia: The Journey to Recovery – Comprehensive schizophrenia handbook discusses diagnosis and treatment issues including hospitalization, confidentiality, independent living, and emergency planning.
-(Canadian Psychiatric Association in co-operation with the Schizophrenia Society of Canada)
+Schizophrenia: The Journey to Recovery – Schizophrenia handbook discusses diagnosis and treatment issues including hospitalization, independent living, and emergency planning.
+(Canadian Psychiatric Association)

 New Hope for People with Schizophrenia – Learn how psychosocial treatments can help people with schizophrenia achieve recovery.
 (American Psychological Association)

 Basic Facts About Schizophrenia (PDF) – This 40-page booklet covers the most frequently asked questions about schizophrenia, including treatment options.
 (British Columbia Schizophrenia Society)